Call us FREE on

 Can you claim back Stamp Duty?

 When you purchase a second home (or your next home before selling your current one) you will be charged a 3% surcharge on top of the usual Stamp Duty rate.
-If you sell your first home within three years, however, you can claim a refund for that 3% surcharge.
+However, if you sell your first home within three years, you can claim a refund for that 3% surcharge.
 You must claim within three months of selling your first home.

 Can you claim back Land Transaction Tax in Wales?